Do Dogs Smile When They're Happy?

 Few things are cuter than a smiling dog.
 When your pup is panting, jaw slightly ajar, looking up into your eyes with their baleful expression, and smiling, you’re in heaven!

 You might see the smile as validation that your doggo really loves you and has a great time around you.
 While that sentiment is probably very true, it might not be the case that your dog is “smiling” at you in the way you want them to.
+You may even be able to train your dog to smile, but it won't mean they're necessarily happy.

 Sure, they're sort of "smiling" how humans smile, but what does the expression mean for dogs?
 Do dogs smile when they're happy?
 Let’s get down to the bottom of it so you can finally know whether or not your dog is truly grinning at you.